List of National Natural Landmarks in Colorado

-This is a list of National Natural Landmarks in the U.S. state of Colorado.

-There are 16 National Natural Landmarks in Colorado, one of which extends into Wyoming.
+There are 17 National Natural Landmarks in U.S. state of Colorado, one of which extends into Wyoming.
 They cover areas of geological, biological and historical importance, and include lakes, mountains, rock formations and numerous fossil sites.
 The landmarks are located in 14 of the state's 64 counties.
-Four counties each contain all or part of two NNLs, while two landmarks are split between two counties.
-The first two designations, Slumgullion Earthflow and Summit Lake, were made in 1965, while the most recent designation, Sulphur Cave and Spring, was made in 2021.
+Five counties each contain all or part of two NNLs, while two landmarks are split between two counties.
+The first two designations, Slumgullion Earthflow and Summit Lake, were made in 1965, while the most recent designation, Glenwood Caverns and Iron Mountain Hot Springs, was made in 2023.
 Natural Landmarks in Colorado range from 60 to 380000 acre in size.
 Owners include private individuals and several municipal, state and federal agencies.

 The National Natural Landmarks Program is administered by the National Park Service, a branch of the Department of the Interior.
 The National Park Service determines which properties meet NNL criteria and, after notifying the owners, makes nomination recommendations.
 The Secretary of the Interior reviews nominations and, based on a set of predetermined criteria, makes a decision on NNL designation or a determination of eligibility for designation.
 Both public and privately owned properties can be designated as NNLs.
 Owners may object to the nomination of the property as a NNL.
 This designation provides indirect, partial protection of the historic integrity of the properties via tax incentives, grants, monitoring of threats, and other means.